davidpelaez/fbdoorman/README.md

 Known-issue with "Missing host to link to"
 ---------

-Since Clearance tries to send confirmation mails and maybe Mailer settings are not defined in your app, you might run with and error.
+Since Clearance tries to send confirmation mails and maybe Mailer settings are not defined in your app, you might run with an error.
 I'm not really sure why it happens but there's a solution if you just want to try clearance without the email confirmation.

 Check this link for how I solved it.
 If this is some mistake of mine please tell me how to solve it and I'll just edit de code right away!